Foundations

 An interface is the surface users interact with.
 It shows data from the database and accepts input that changes the database.

-Approach How it works You use it for
+Approach How it works Used for

-API Calls: The Math in Between
+API Calls: The Logic in Between

 This is where "code" lives.
 An API call is just: